Pizzadreams/PythonLearning/good-to-knows.md

 - [Sharing Modules](#sharing-modules)

-## Python as an Interpreted Language
+## Python is an Interpreted Language

 Python is an interpreted language, meaning you can run your code without compiling it beforehand.
 This allows for quick and interactive development, making it easy to test and experiment with your code.